emwalks/PlaybackInSwiftUI/PlaybackInSwiftUI/Doc/DevNotes.md

 - [x] VideoPlayer Full Screen (based on current orientation)
 - [x] VideoPlayer Full screen force landscape
-- [x] Vertical / Portrait VideoPlayer
+- [x] VideoPlayer Vertical / Portrait
     - [x] Tried https://stackoverflow.com/questions/73992868/swiftui-how-to-resize-a-video-to-fill-all-vertical-iphone-while-maintaining-a but need to try generalise - do you need to know the video aspect ratio?
 Can you get it from asset?
         This is super gross - can't see full AVPlayer controls.
 See VideoPlayerPortraitView.swift
-- [x] Video Player Embedded
+- [x] VideoPlayer Embedded
-    - [ ] Is it possible to add a observer/listener to update the native controls as well as additional controls>
+    - [ ] Is it possible to add a observer/listener to update the native controls as well as additional controls?
+- [ ] VideoPlayer
-- [x] AVPlayer Player Full Screen (based on current orientation)
+- [x] AVPlayerView Player Full Screen (based on current orientation)
-- [x] AVPlayer Full screen force landscape
+- [x] AVPlayerView Full screen force landscape
-- [ ] AVPlayer Embedded to Fullscreen
+- [ ] AVPlayerView Embedded to Fullscreen
     https://github.com/adamzarn/AZVideoPlayer
-- [x] Vertical / Portrait Video AVPlayer
+- [x] AVPlayerView Vertical / Portrait Video
     - [x] Try https://stackoverflow.com/questions/73992868/swiftui-how-to-resize-a-video-to-fill-all-vertical-iphone-while-maintaining-a but need to try generalise - do you need to know the video aspect ratio?
 Can you get it from asset?
         Where is
-- [ ] In line / mini player (embedded inline)
+- [ ] AVPlayerView / VideoPlayer In line / mini player (embedded inline)
      https://developer.apple.com/documentation/avkit/playing_video_content_in_a_standard_user_interface
      https://developer.apple.com/videos/play/wwdc2019/503/
-- [ ] Swipe to floating mini player
+- [ ] AVPlayerView / VideoPlayer Swipe to floating mini player
 - [x] PiP (has to be AVPlayerVC)
     - [ ] Changing the PiP controlls
 - [x] Airplay ("free" with standard player?)
-- [ ] HDMI/ Bluetooth/ Peripherals
+- [ ] HDMI / Bluetooth/ Peripherals
 - [ ] Chromecast
 - [x] Multitasking - split view / scroll over
     - [ ] Working but need to check audio session mixing options?
 Works on real device for PiP
     - [ ] nice fade in/out not jarring to audience
 - [ ] Custom UI
-- [ ] Subtitles -> Might have EBU-TT-D support??
+- [x] Subtitles ("free" with standard player)
+    - [x] Supports multiple subtitle tracks
+    - [x] Repsonds to MediaAccessibility API in settings
+    - [x] Does not fully support EBU-TT-D positions
 - [x] Playback rate ("free" with standard player on iOS 16)
     - [x] gets reset to x1 at live edge automatically
 - [x] Gravity ("free" with standard player has UI button)